Every Storm (Runs Out of Rain)

-"Every Storm (Runs Out of Rain)" is a song co-written recorded by American country music artist Gary Allan.
+"Every Storm (Runs Out of Rain)" is a song co-written and recorded by American country music artist Gary Allan.
 It was released in September 2012 as the first single from his album Set You Free.
 Allan wrote the song with Hillary Lindsey and Matt Warren.

 Content

 This song is a mid-tempo mainly accompanied by electric guitar.
 In it, the narrator expresses hope on situations improving, saying that "every storm runs, runs out of rain".
 The song set is in the key of A minor with a main chord pattern of Am-F-C-G. Co-writer Hillary Lindsey sings backing vocals.

 Critical reception

 Billy Dukes of Taste of Country gave the song four stars out of five, writing that "it’s his unique style and ability to mix gravel with rose petals that makes him such a treasured original."
 Matt Bjorke of Roughstock gave the song a favorable review, saying that "the California native brings oodles of charisma to a melodic heartbreak of a story that uses a storm as a metaphor for the life of a relationship."